 What Are Norway Rats?

 Centuries ago, the Norway rat traveled from other countries to the U.S. Also known as the sewer rat, this rodent spread throughout the country.
-Today, it's one of the rodents in Tyler that plagues property owners.
+Today, it's one of the rodents in Texas that plagues property owners.
 Despite being colorblind and having poor vision, Norway rats can find themselves into local homes and businesses.
 This is because these pests have excellent smell and hearing.
 Additionally, they can run, jump, and swim their way around.

 Norway rats are typically brown, but have black hairs mixed into their coat.
 Underneath their bodies, these rats have lighter colors.
 They have small ears and eyes, but very long tails.
 In fact, their tails tend to be longer than their head and body combined.